Introduction to Nursing

 There are many different kinds of nursing jobs, such as: nurse anesthetist jobs, nurse executives, traveling nurse jobs, mental health nurses, and school nurses.
 We tell you about nursing pay and the pluses and minuses of each kind of nursing career so you can decide which career track to follow.

 Why work as a nurse?
 There are many great reasons to pursue nurse employment.
-Nursing jobs offer the ability to work condensed work weeks and can have more than the standard two days off.
+Nursing jobs offer the ability to work condensed workweeks and can have more than the standard two days off.
 Do you like to travel?
 You can be get a traveling RN job!
 Traveling nurses can spend weeks and months working outside of the U.S. making good money and enjoying new experiences.

-On the following pages of JobMonkey you will find lots of essential information related to becoming and working as a nurse.
-No matter if you are just starting to research the idea of being a RN or registered nurse or you are already a registered nurse looking for additional opportunities, you should read this material.
+On the following pages of JobMonkey, you will find lots of essential information related to becoming and working as a nurse.
+No matter if you are just starting to research the idea of being an RN or registered nurse or you are already a registered nurse looking for additional opportunities, you should read this material.
 For schooling information also check out accredited online nursing degree possibilities, which are becoming more widely available.

-It is not just nursing jobs, you may also want to consider a job as a physician’s assistant (PA) or any other job in the the medical field you will find our nursing jobs section useful.
+It is not just nursing jobs, you may also want to consider a job as a physician’s assistant (PA) or any other job in the medical field you will find our nursing jobs section useful.